krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 particularly well suited to domains like software development where state, history, and path dependence complicate traditional inference techniques [^-novel].

-[^-novel]: Mathematically, the presence calculus is closely related to, and directly inspired by,
+[^-novel]: Mathematically, the presence calculus connects results from _measure theory_ and
-    _sample path analysis_—a technique originally developed by Dr. Shaler Stidham to provide the first deterministic proof of Little's Law [@stidham72].
-Together with colleagues, he developed it into a powerful tool for establishing general properties of stochastic processes without relying on probabilistic assumptions—a major breakthrough.
+    _sample path analysis_—a technique originally developed by Dr. Shaler Stidham to analyze stochastic processes and used to provide the first deterministic proof of Little's Law [@stidham72].

+    Together with colleagues, he developed
+    it into a powerful tool for establishing general properties of stochastic processes without relying on probabilistic assumptions—a major breakthrough.
 Its theory and applications to queueing systems are detailed in [@eltaha1999].